 ESPN gets prepped for this weekend’s NFL action with Sunday NFL Countdown this Sunday beginning at 10:00a.m.
 ET.

-From ESPN PR, here are some of the anticipated show highlights:
+From ESPN PR, here are some of what the program will cover this week:

 - Playing for Pagano: Perhaps no Indianapolis Colts player had a better appreciation of the team’s dramatic, comeback win at home over the Packers last Sunday than wide receiver Reggie Wayne.
 The Colts dedicated the win to their head coach Chuck Pagano, who is fighting leukemia.
 Wayne’s relationship with Pagano dates back to the mid-1990s when Pagano, then on the University of Miami’s coaching staff, recruited the young receiver.
 Wayne and Pagano have remained close since then.
 Rachel Nichols explains how after one of the best performances of his career, Wayne is helping his coach and friend tackle the fight of his life.

 - Stopping on a Dime: Philadelphia Eagles running back LeSean McCoy is easily the best cut-back runner in the League today.
 McCoy’s inspiration and role model is the best cut-back rusher of all time, former Detroit running back Barry Sanders.
 McCoy shares the secret to stopping on a dime and explains how the Lions’ Hall of Fame running back impacts his game.
 The admiration is mutual, reports MNF sideline reporter Lisa Salters.